Film fans will get the ultimate say on which movie shows as the credits roll on a major cultural spectacle coming to the South West this autumn.

 A shortlist of six well-known films – all with a river theme – have been chosen for the screening, which will be held on Saturday 11 October in Devonport Park, with people able to vote on their favourite online, via Facebook or at festival events.

 The shortlist of six films includes Spirited Away, Bridge on the River Kwai, Salmon Fishing in the Yemen, On A Clear Day, A River Runs Through It and Beasts of the Southern Wild.

 Martin Stephens, owner of the Park Pavilion Cafe, said:

 "We are really excited about the prospect of having a large open air cinema event in the Park.
 I believe the venue is perfect especially as the Park overlooks the River Tamar.
 There is already great deal of anticipation building and we are proud to be supporting this important community event."

 Starting on September 12, It’s All About the River will feature new commissions from local, national and international artists and filmmakers, alongside screenings of popular and cult classics in communities from Calstock to Cargreen, Bere Alston to Barne Barton.

-Presented by The River Tamar Project and Peninsula Arts at Plymouth University, the festival is being staged with funding from Arts Council England, the British Film Institute Film Festival Fund, the Cornish Mining World Heritage Site, the Heritage Lottery Fund and FEAST.
+Presented by The River Tamar Project and Peninsula Arts at University of Plymouth, the festival is being staged with funding from Arts Council England, the British Film Institute Film Festival Fund, the Cornish Mining World Heritage Site, the Heritage Lottery Fund and FEAST.